netdever/netplan/doc/netplan.md

         link: eno1
         addresses: ...

+## Properties for device type ``vxlans:``

+``vni`` (scalar)

+:    The VXLAN Network Identifier (or VXLAN Segment ID).
+     Takes a number in the range 1…16777215.

+``parameters`` (mapping)

+:    Customization parameters for special vxlan options.

+     ``remote`` (scalar)
+     :    Configures destination IP address.

+     ``local`` (scalar)
+     :    Configures local IP address.

+     ``group`` (scalar)
+     :    Configures VXLAN multicast group IP address.

+     ``tos`` (scalar)
+     :    The Type Of Service byte value for a vxlan interface.

+     ``ttl`` (scalar)
+     :    A fixed Time To Live N on Virtual eXtensible Local Area Network packets.
+          Takes a number in the range 0…255.

+     ``mac-learning`` (scalar)
+     :    Takes a boolean.
+When true, enables dynamic MAC learning to discover remote MAC addresses.

+     ``fdb-ageing`` (scalar)
+     :    The lifetime of Forwarding Database entry learnt by the kernel, in seconds.

+     ``max-fdb-entries`` (scalar)
+     :    Configures maximum number of FDB entries.

+     ``reduce-arp-proxy`` (scalar)
+     :    Takes a boolean.
+When true, bridge-connected VXLAN tunnel endpoint answers ARP requests from the local bridge on behalf of remote Distributed Overlay Virtual Ethernet (DOVE) clients.
+Defaults to false.

+     ``l2-miss-notification`` (scalar)
+     :    Takes a boolean.
+When true, enables netlink LLADDR miss notifications.

+     ``l3-miss-notification`` (scalar)
+     :    Takes a boolean.
+When true, enables netlink IP address miss notifications.

+     ``route-short-circuit`` (scalar)
+     :    Takes a boolean.
+When true, route short circuiting is turned on.

+     ``udp-checksum`` (scalar)
+     :    Takes a boolean.
+When true, transmitting UDP checksums when doing VXLAN/IPv4 is turned on.

+     ``udp6-zero-checksum-tx`` (scalar)
+     :    Takes a boolean.
+When true, sending zero checksums in VXLAN/IPv6 is turned on.

+     ``udp6-zero-checksum-rx`` (scalar)
+     :    Takes a boolean.
+When true, receiving zero checksums in VXLAN/IPv6 is turned on.

+     ``remote-checksum-tx`` (scalar)
+     :    Takes a boolean.
+When true, remote transmit checksum offload of VXLAN is turned on.

+     ``remote-checksum-rx`` (scalar)
+     :    Takes a boolean.
+When true, remote receive checksum offload in VXLAN is turned on.

+     ``group-policy-extension`` (scalar)
+     :    Takes a boolean.
+When true, it enables Group Policy VXLAN extension security label mechanism across network peers based on VXLAN.
+Defaults to false.

+     ``generic-protocol-extension`` (scalar)
+     :    Takes a boolean.
+When true, Generic Protocol Extension extends the existing VXLAN protocol to provide protocol typing, OAM, and versioning capabilities.
+Defaults to false.

+     ``destination-port`` (scalar)
+     :    Configures the default destination UDP port.
+If the destination port is not specified then Linux kernel default will be used.
+Set to 4789 to get the IANA assigned value.

+     ``port-range`` (scalar)
+     :    Configures the source port range for the VXLAN.
+The kernel assigns the source UDP port based on the flow to help the receiver to do load balancing.
+When this option is not set, the normal range of local UDP ports is used.

+     ``flow-label`` (scalar)
+     :    Specifies the flow label to use in outgoing packets.
+The valid range is 0-1048575.

+     ``ip-do-not-fragment`` (scalar)
+     :    Allows setting the IPv4 Do not Fragment (DF) bit in outgoing packets.
+Takes a boolean value.
+          When unset, the kernel's default will be used.

+     ``independent`` (scalar)
+     :    Takes a boolean.
+When true, the vxlan interface is created without any underlying network interface.
+          Defaults to false, which means that a .network file that requests this VXLAN interface using VXLAN= is required for the VXLAN to be created.

+## Properties for device type ``vrfs:``

+``table`` (scalar)

+:    The numeric routing table identifier.
+This setting is compulsory.

 ## Properties for device type ``nm-devices:``

 The ``nm-devices`` device type is for internal use only and should not be used in normal configuration files.
 It enables a fallback mode for unsupported settings, using the ``passthrough`` mapping.